 He required surgery in 1998 for Congestive Heart Failure and was diagnosed as a Type Two Diabetic and required insulin every day for the rest of his life.
 He chose Cremation.
 His service is entrusted to Hager Funeral Home.
 With covid health restrictions, there will be a public internment in the family grave site beside his father, mother and brother at St. Mary Magdalene Catholic Church in Payneville, KY at 11 am on Saturday, August 1, for any who would like to pay their respects.
 There will be a procession to the cemetery in Payneville with cars lining up at Hager Funeral Home at 10:30.
 To remember him in a lasting way, we are hoping to fund the statue of the Kentucky Frontiersman that was originally planned for the Ohio River Walk in downtown Brandenburg.
 Meade County Bank is handling the donations.
 Cecil wrote this obituary himself in February, 2020.

-To send flowers to the family or plant a tree in memory of Cecil Smith, please visit our floral store.
+To send flowers to Cecil's family, please visit our floral store.